All Products

 • Cache rules that have the same weight are prioritized based on the creation time, regardless of the rule type.
 The rule that has the earliest creation time takes precedence.

-3. Alibaba Cloud CDN follows other cache rules set on the origin server.
+3. CDN follows other cache rules set on the origin server.
 Headers in responses from the origin server are in the following descending order of priority: Cache-Control > Expires > Last-Modified > ETag.

 2. The response carries the Expires header, such as Expires:Tue, 25 Nov 2031 17:25:43 GMT.

-3. If the response carries the ETag or Last-modified header, the TTL is calculated based on the following rules:
+3. If the response carries the ETag or Last-Modified header, the TTL is calculated based on the following rules:

 1. If the response carries the Last-Modified header, TTL = (Current time - Last-Modified) × 0.1.
 If the result is from 10 seconds to 3,600 seconds, the result applies.
 If the result is less than 10 seconds, the TTL is 10 seconds.
 If the result is greater than 3,600 seconds, the TTL is 3,600 seconds.